-Rule name Proponent Initiation date Stage Deadline for submissions Summary of request trading CER with multiple energy service providers; and in relation to street lighting and other street furniture, opportunities to improve metering and efficiency of public spaces.
-The AEMC expects to publish a draft determination on 29 February 2024.
-Read more here.
-Improving security frameworks for the energy transition Hydro Tasmania Delta Electricity 2 July 2020 Consultation on directions paper Deadline passed (1 February 2024) Hydro Tasmania's rule change request seeks to create a market for 'synchronous services', including inertia, voltage control and fault level/system strength, and to integrate the dispatch of a 'synchronous service' with the existing energy and FCAS spot markets.
+Rule name Proponent Initiation date Stage Deadline for submissions Summary of request As a result, the draft rule creates opportunities for flexible CER to be deployed in the power system, and in turn, allows households and businesses that own CER assets to realise value from those assets.
+The AEMC expects to publish a final determination on 11 July 2024.
+Read more here .
+Improving security frameworks for the energy transition Hydro Tasmania Delta Electricity 2 July 2020 Preparation of final determination Deadline passed (1 February 2024) Hydro Tasmania's rule change request seeks to create a market for 'synchronous services', including inertia, voltage control and fault level/system strength, and to integrate the dispatch of a 'synchronous service' with the existing energy and FCAS spot markets.
 It proposes to do this by changing the formulation of the constraints that are applied to the NEM dispatch engine, in order to allow the dispatch engine to find the lowest overall cost combination of synchronous services and non-synchronous generation.
 Delta Electricity's rule change request seeks to introduce an ex-ante, day ahead capacity commitment mechanism that would operate outside of the spot market, and would involve payments to generators to provide access to operational reserves and other required system security or reliability services.
 The proposed capacity commitment mechanism would provide a payment to keep non-peaking dispatchable generators online at their minimum safe operating level should they be needed for system security and reliability purposes based on AEMO forecasts during the predispatch process.
 On 21 September 2022, the AEMC published a draft determination and a more preferable draft rule.
 The draft rule proposed to establish an operational security mechanism (OSM) to enable the procurement, scheduling and dispatch of essential security services that are not already procured through a market, to occur alongside existing energy and FCAS markets.
 It was intended that the OSM would reduce reliance on AEMO's directions power, and allow that power to be used only as a backstop arrangement.
 However, on 24 August 2023, following its 25 May 2023 announcement that it would not implement an OSM and would instead adopt a different approach to that proposed in the draft determination, the AEMC published a directions paper outlining its new proposed system improvements.
 The paper proposes more immediate, simple and